 The City is committed to providing programs that can positively impact the overall well-being of our employees.
 The San Francisco Health Service System focuses on this commitment by helping members to feel, live, and be Better Every Day.

-This program is offered at the workplace to help eliminate barriers preventing individuals from accessing important and valuable resources such as the Diabetes Prevention Program.
-We want to make it easy and convenient for participants to make healthy choices.
+Due to the physical distancing guidelines during COVID-19, this program is offered virtually to help eliminate barriers preventing individuals from accessing important and valuable resources such as the Diabetes Prevention Program.
+We want to make it easy and convenient for participants to make healthy choices, while staying safe.
 Participating in this program can help individuals make lifestyle changes to lose weight, improve health, and reduce your risk for type 2 diabetes.
 These benefits can have long lasting benefits on an employee’s overall well-being and we are committed to supporting these programs at the workplace.